regl-project/regl-tutorial/tuts/01-hello.md

 # basics
+`regl` is a library for writing WebGL programs.

 ## what is webgl?
 [WebGL](https://www.khronos.org/webgl/) lets your access your computer's [graphics processing unit (GPU)](https://en.wikipedia.org/wiki/Graphics_processing_unit) from a web browser.
-You can use it to create high performance interactive 2D and 3D graphics as well as speed up some computations.

 ## how does WebGL work?
-At its core, WebGL is a programmable API for drawing triangles really fast.
-The coordinates
+At its core, WebGL is an [API](https://en.wikipedia.org/wiki/Application_programming_interface) for drawing triangles really fast.
+With the right set up, this can be used to create 3D scenes, fast and detailed animations or perform massive parallel computations.

-* Vertex shaders
-* Fragment shaders
+Before getting too far into the details, let's start take a high level look at how WebGL works.

+WebGL is programmed using [shaders](https://en.wikipedia.org/wiki/Shader), which are programs written in [GLSL](https://www.opengl.org/documentation/glsl/) that run on the GPU.
+There are two kinds of shaders:

+* [Vertex shaders](https://www.opengl.org/wiki/Vertex_Shader), which determine where the triangles are drawn.
+* [Fragment shaders](https://www.opengl.org/wiki/Fragment_Shader), which determine the color of pixels on each triangle.

+Shaders receive information from 3 different types of variables:

+* [Attributes](https://www.opengl.org/wiki/Vertex_Shader#Inputs) are user defined inputs sent to vertex shader.
+They are stored in arrays on the GPU.
+* [Varyings](https://www.opengl.org/sdk/docs/tutorials/ClockworkCoders/varying.php) are output from the vertex shader and interpolated across rendered primitives for each triangle
+* [Uniforms](https://www.opengl.org/wiki/Uniform_(GLSL)) are global variables which are broadcast to all shaders.

+Vertex shaders receive inputs from attributes and output varying data to fragment shaders.
+Fragment shaders take in the interpolated varying variables and output pixel colors.

 <script>
 var regl = require('regl')()